Verse of the Day: Proverbs 3:27

 If your enemy is hungry, give him food to eat; if he is thirsty, give him water to drink.
 In doing this, you will heap burning coals on his head, and the Lord will reward you.

 Have you ever heard the expression “kill them with kindness”?
 It means to put an end to anger and bitterness by showing kindness and generosity.
 As metals are melted by heaping coals upon them, so is the heart softened by kindness.
 (Jamieson-Fausset-Brown Bible Commentary) The more you treat your enemy with unexpected kindness and generosity the more they will see the same love, forgiveness, mercy and grace that the Lord shows you.
 Show kindness even to people who don’t deserve it, not as a reflection of their character but as a reflection of yours.

 Verse of the Day: Proverbs 3:3

 Do not let kindness and truth leave you; bind them around your neck, write them on the tablet of your heart.
+(NASB)